davideperozzi/lxc-simple-backup/readme.md

-# Very simple lxd backup script
+# Very simple lxc backup script

 This script allows you to create snapshots of a specific container everytime it's executed.
 It provides an auto cleanup of the containers which are older than the defined "retain time".